matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.1.0.rst

 MouseEvents now include the event name in their ``str()``
 ---------------------------------------------------------

-... instead of the prefix "MPL MouseEvent".
+Previously they contained the prefix "MPL MouseEvent".

 Matplotlib.use now has an ImportError for interactive backend
 -------------------------------------------------------------